 the mortgagee has a Representative acting on behalf of the mortgagee.

-3.1.10 An officer of a Court signing an Instrument pursuant to an order of the Court or an officer of VCAT signing an Instrument pursuant to an order of VCAT need not have their identity verified under these Registrar’s Requirements.3.2 Authority
+3.1.10 An officer of a Court signing an Instrument pursuant to an order of the Court or an officer of VCAT signing an Instrument pursuant to an order of VCAT need not have their identity verified under these Registrar’s Requirements.

+3.1.11 An officer of State Trustees signing an instrument when State Trustees:

+has been appointed as an administrator pursuant to an order of VCAT under the Guardianship and Administration Act 1986 (Vic); or

+is acting as an attorney under an enduring power of attorney,

+need not have their identity verified under these Registrar’s Requirements.

+3.2 Authority

 3.2.1 This requirement takes effect on 9 November 2015.